awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 **Note**
 Copying shared incremental snapshots in the same AWS Region is supported when they're unencrypted, or encrypted using the same AWS KMS key as the initial full snapshot\.
 If you use a different KMS key to encrypt subsequent snapshots when copying them, those shared snapshots are full snapshots\.

-## Handling Encryption<a name="USER_CopySnapshot.Encryption"></a>
+## Handling encryption<a name="USER_CopySnapshot.Encryption"></a>

 You can copy a snapshot that has been encrypted using an AWS KMS customer master key \(CMK\)\.
 If you copy an encrypted snapshot, the copy of the snapshot must also be encrypted\.
 If you copy an encrypted snapshot within the same AWS Region, you can encrypt the copy with the same AWS KMS CMK as the original snapshot, or you can specify a different AWS KMS CMK\.
 If you copy an encrypted snapshot across Regions, you can't use the same AWS KMS CMK for the copy as used for the source snapshot, because AWS KMS CMKs are Region\-specific\.
 Instead, you must specify a AWS KMS CMK valid in the destination AWS Region\.

 The source snapshot remains encrypted throughout the copy process\.
-For more information, see [Limitations of Amazon RDS Encrypted DB Instances](Overview.Encryption.md#Overview.Encryption.Limitations)\.
+For more information, see [Limitations of Amazon RDS encrypted DB instances](Overview.Encryption.md#Overview.Encryption.Limitations)\.

 You can also encrypt a copy of an unencrypted snapshot\.
 This way, you can quickly add encryption to a previously unencrypted DB instance\.
 That is, you can create a snapshot of your DB instance when you are ready to encrypt it, and then create a copy of that snapshot and specify a AWS KMS CMK to encrypt that snapshot copy\.
 You can then restore an encrypted DB instance from the encrypted snapshot\.

-## Copying Snapshots Across AWS Regions<a name="USER_CopySnapshot.AcrossRegions"></a>

-When you copy a snapshot to an AWS Region that is different from the source snapshot's AWS Region, the first copy is a full snapshot copy, even if you copy an incremental snapshot\.
-A full snapshot copy contains all of the data and metadata required to restore the DB instance\.
-After the first snapshot copy, you can copy incremental snapshots of the same DB instance to the same destination Region within the same AWS account\.
+## Incremental snapshot copying<a name="USER_CopySnapshot.Incremental"></a>

-An incremental snapshot contains only the data that has changed after the most recent snapshot of the same DB instance\.
+An *incremental* snapshot contains only the data that has changed after the most recent snapshot of the same DB instance\.
 Incremental snapshot copying is faster and results in lower storage costs than full snapshot copying\.
 Incremental snapshot copying across AWS Regions is supported for both unencrypted and encrypted snapshots\.

 **Note**
-For shared snapshots, copying incremental snapshots across AWS Regions is only supported when they're unencrypted\.
+When you copy a source snapshot that is a snapshot copy, the new copy isn't incremental because the source snapshot copy doesn't include the required metadata for incremental copies\.

+Whether a snapshot copy is incremental is determined by the most recently completed snapshot copy\.
+If the most recent snapshot copy was deleted, the next copy is a full copy, not an incremental copy\.
+If a copy is still pending when you start a another copy, the second copy starts only after the first copy finishes\.

+## Copying snapshots across AWS Regions<a name="USER_CopySnapshot.AcrossRegions"></a>

 Depending on the AWS Regions involved and the amount of data to be copied, a cross\-Region snapshot copy can take hours to complete\.
 In some cases, there might be a large number of cross\-Region snapshot copy requests from a given source AWS Region\.
 In these cases, Amazon RDS might put new cross\-Region copy requests from that source AWS Region into a queue until some in\-progress copies complete\.
 No progress information is displayed about copy requests while they are in the queue\.
 Progress information is displayed when the copy starts\.

 Cross\-Region snapshot copy isn't supported in the following opt\-in AWS Regions:
 + Africa \(Cape Town\)